jerboa88/dark-mode-for-outlook/README.md

 :-:|:-:
 ![Screenshot 1](screenshots/ss1.png) | ![Screenshot 2](screenshots/ss2.png)

-2 | 4
+3 | 4
 :-:|:-:
 ![Screenshot 3](screenshots/ss3.png) | ![Screenshot 4](screenshots/ss4.png)

+## Building
+'build.sh' is used to copy all files to build/, compile css, and zip the extension.
+You can do this any other way you wish.
+SASS is used for css compilation.

 ## Contributing
 Contributions and forks are welcome but this is a hobby project so don't expect too much from it.
-[SemVer](http://semver.org/) is used for versioning and SASS is used for css compilation, using `sass style.scss style.css --style compressed`
+[SemVer](http://semver.org/) is used for versioning.

 ## License